ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 when u have a dream thats good ure suppose to share it and i had a dream last night that we got married and u were in my room playing video games on my tv 😂 but i dont have video games on my tv so i dunno 😂 working on my app today, maybe ill go to whole foods to get sushi with my mom its just the rush hr traffic on friday starts at like 3 pm so we'll see

+im going to be in long island sun to mon with my parents, i dunno if i should bring my macbook or not, mini vacation

 ------------------
 # Oct
 ------------------